 USE A PRIOR VERSION

 Books often are updated to release a newer version.
-Sometimes, only small parts of the book are actually changed, which can mean that most the older book is the same as the newer, more recent one.
+Sometimes, only small parts of the book get changed, which can mean that most the older book is the same as the newer, more recent one.

-Take a moment and ask your professor if the older edition can still be used in the class.
+Take a moment and ask your professor if the older edition will work for your class.
 If so, you can often find the older book editions cost much less than the newer ones.